RPELA from Surfsafe is committed to continued research and development .

 January: Sixth expedition to Neptune Islands (Australia) to test the device on white sharks.

-February: Testing on whaler sharks in Perth Australia.
+February: Testing on whaler sharks in Perth (Western Australia).

-March: First expedition off the Coast of Esperance in Australia to conduct test on white sharks.
+March: First expedition off the Coast of Esperance (Western Australia) to conduct test on white sharks.
 This testing was led by sharks Scientist Ocean Ramsey.

-May: Second expedition off the coast of Esperance in Australia to test on white sharks.
+May: Second expedition off the coast of Esperance (Western Australia) to test on white sharks.